Skip to main content

 The yeast Saccharomyces cerevisiae catalyzes this entire pathway.

 The final fermentation process yields a 12-15% ethanol solution, which is distilled to form a 95% ethanol/5% water azeotrope.
-The water is removed by adding zeolites (molecular sieves) which can adsorb water but not ethanol.
+The water is removed by adding zeolites (molecular sieves), which adsorb water but not ethanol.

 Life Cycle Analysis of Bioethanol: Is it better than fossil fuels?